-Multisig is the abbreviation for Multisigniture which was created to be a different option for single-key addresses. multisig then refers to the process requiring more than one party to authorize a transaction through multiple keys in a crypto transaction, which avoids:
+Threshold signature vaults are created to be a different option for single-key addresses.
+TS vaults involve a process requiring more than one party to authorize a transaction through multiple keys in a crypto transaction, which avoids:

 - Single-point failures, making it difficult to be accessed by a third-party.

 - Losing your wallet, thanks to an M-of-N backup.

 - Single access control, which means you are required to have at least two participants to agree in the transactions to release the funds.

 How do threshold signature (TS) vaults work in WhalesHeaven?

-In WhalesHeaven we operate in a 2-of-2 multisig wallet, so when you participate in an auction the deal process is based on multi-signature wallets between the seller, the buyer, and our platform.
+In WhalesHeaven we operate by creating 2-of-2 threshold signature vaults, so when you participate in an offer the deal process is based on threshold signature wallets between the seller, the buyer, and our platform.
 This is to provide an extra layer of safety to ensure that all the funds you send in an exchange are protected and can only be released once you have given the approval to release them from your wallet.